Xnsam/ATMA/README.md

 ## **What ?**

-The aim of the project is to improve Alzheimer's and Dementia patient care by implementing a multi-modal solution.
+The aim of the project is to develop a prototype improve Alzheimer's and Dementia patient care by implementing a multi-modal solution.

 ## **Why ?**

 Research states that ~44% of the Alzheimer's and Dementia patient are prone to severe physical injury especially due to falling and fail to efficiently communicate.
 Gemini 3 Pro provides transfer learning with few shot learning for developing a multimodal system for monitoring patients effectively.
-Eventhough there are wearable sensors the anomlous reads could be contextualized with images and audio data.
+Eventhough there are wearable sensors the signals could be contextualized with images and audio data.
 This could provide faster decision making for administrating the right type of care procedure.

 ## **How ?**